 In fact, we don't need water or waves to ride a bodyboard anymore.
 If you live in a double-story house or apartment, stairs exist to be ridden.

 Although wax might still be an option, you just need a classic bodyboard, a surf leash, and definitely a helmet.
-The best spots are located in curved staircase homes or three flights of stairs.

-There are multiple staircase bodyboarding videos on Youtube.
+There are multiple staircase bodyboarding videos on YouTube.

-The most experienced riders recommend you to place fluffy pillows in the finishing section of each ride so that you don't end up painting your walls blood red.
+The most experienced riders recommend you place fluffy pillows in the finishing section of each ride so that you don't end up painting your walls blood red.

 A few riders have decided to go for it in stand-up mode.
 The consequences may be tragic.
-Sledding down the stairs on a boogie board also means breathtaking wipeouts.

 Please don't try this at home, even if you're an experienced bodyboarder.
 You will hurt yourself.